sogis/gretl/runtimeImage/README.md

 # GRETL runtime
-Docker image based on [Jenkins maven slave](https://hub.docker.com/r/openshift/jenkins-slave-maven-centos7/) This base image contains Java and Gradle.
+Docker image based on bellsoft/liberica-openjdk-alpine.

-The GRETL plugin with all dependencies is also packed into the image.
+The GRETL plugin with all dependencies is packed into the image.

-The image was chosen because the GRETL runtime will be run as a Jenkins slave.

 ## Local build and execution